axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/axon-ivy-express/index.rst

 #.
 The created element appears in the list :guilabel:`Available form elements`

 #.
-You may delete input elements you donâ€™t need using the |trash-icon| :guilabel:`Delete` button
+You may delete input elements you don't need using the |trash-icon| :guilabel:`Delete` button

 #.
 Drag and Drop the input elements into one of the areas of the dialog editor